SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 ![The game after the player has selected two cards: facedown cards are represented with a cross and turned cards with their number.](figures/memoryExample0.png width=60&label=figmemoryExample0)

-Our goal is to have a functional game with a model and simple graphical user interface.
-In the end, the following code should be able to build, initialize and launch the game:
+Our goal is to have a functional game with a model and a simple graphical user interface.
+In the end, the following code should be able to build, initialize, and launch the game:

 ```
 game := MgdGameModel new initializeForSymbols: '12345678'.